brendonakay/brendonakay-hakyll/about.markdown

 ---
 title: About
 ---
-My name is Brendon Alan Kay, which I usually abbreviate Brendon A. Kay.
-To distinguish me from all of the other Brendon Kays.
+Software Engineer who has experience with backend web and data systems.

 Lately obsessed with functional programming.
-I've always been interested in the intersection between math and computer science.
-Functional programming bridges that gap nicely.

-## Mathematical interests
+## Self Study | Interests

 * Algorithms
 * Linear Algebra